logan-berner/LandsatTS/README.md

 ## 6\.
 Contact

-Logan T. Berner and Jakob J. Assmann Email Logan at:
+Logan T. Berner and Jakob J. Assmann

+Email Logan at: <Logan.Berner@nau.edu>

-<Logan.Berner@nau.edu> Email Jakob at: <j.assmann@bio.au.dk>
+Email Jakob at: <j.assmann@bio.au.dk>

 [\[to top\]](#content)

 ## 7\.
 Contributions

-Logatn T. Berner wrote the analysis functions (items 3 and 4).
-Jakob J.
+Logan T. Berner wrote the analysis functions (Sections 3 and 4).
+Jakob
-Assmann wrote the extraction and preparation functions (item 1).
+J. Assmann wrote the extraction and preparation functions (Section 1).
 Richard Massey wrote the original Python code for the `lsat_export_ts()` function, later refined and transferred to JavaScript and R by Jakob Assmann.
 Singe Normand and Scoet Goetz provided funding (?) and mentorship for this project.
 Jakob J. Assmann faciliated package